biicode/docs/gettingstarted/raspberrypi.rst

    ~$ cd rpi_hello_project
    ~/rpi_hello_project$ bii rpi:settings
-   Define RPI settings for external C/C++ cross-building If you are working onboard the RPI, you don't need these settings RPI username (pi): [ENTER]
+   Define RPI settings for external C/C++ cross-building If you are working on board the RPI, you don't need these settings:
+   RPI username (pi): [ENTER]
    RPI IP Address: 192.168.1.44
    RPI directory to upload (bin): [ENTER] #This folder must exist into your Raspberry Pi.